Solutions Way Management Facility

 - SWM, new facility owner, is using the facility for light manufacturing, warehousing and distribution while performing certain environmental work required under the PPA.
 In the interim, GE continues to operate the interim stabilization system and perform site investigation work on a voluntary basis until EPA can establish a mechanism for long-term clean up responsibility.

-- In 2006, EPA approved the Remedy Design Plan submitted by GE.
-GE proposed to install one additional recovery well at the northern edge of the SWM property to expand the interim pump-and-treat system to capture the offsite TCE plume, in addition to implementing institutional controls to prevent groundwater consumptive use while the clean up is taking place.
+- In 2006, in accordance with the final remedy, GE installed a new recovery well at the northern edge of the SWM property to expand the existing pump-and-treat system to capture the offsite TCE plume, in addition to implementing institutional controls to prevent groundwater consumptive use while the cleanup is taking place.

 - The primary waste streams generated by the facility were waste solvents from painting and etching operations, and inorganic wastes generated from plating operations.
 Although the site has been contaminated by a range of organic and metal wastes, only TCE and its degradation products have leached significantly into groundwater and migrated offsite.

 - Some of the site’s key documents of interest are accessible below: